ilyasOne/LearnScrum/Scrum-Guide-Summarized.md

 **All the work** necessary **to achieve** the;

-- Product Goal, and
+- Product Goal and including;
-- including;
   - Sprint Planning,
   - Daily Scrums,
   - Sprint Review, and
-  - Sprint Retrospective, happen within Sprints.
+  - Sprint Retrospective,
+  happen within Sprints.

 During the Sprint: